 Harris S.A.F.E™ System™

 An innovative, proprietary technology invented and patented by Dr. James Harris and now used by hair transplant physicians around the world.
-This breakthrough technology enables Dr. Harris to perform precise follicular extraction without unnecessary follicular damage and the resulting loss that is often associated with traditional FUE techniques.
-S.A.F.E™ stands for Surgically Advanced Follicular Extraction.
+This breakthrough technology enables Dr. Harris to perform precise follicular excision without unnecessary follicular damage and the resulting loss that is often associated with traditional FUE techniques.
+S.A.F.E™ stands for Surgically Advanced Follicular Excision.
 The S.A.F.E.
-Hex dissection tip improves on the existing methodology for FUE (Follicular Unit Extraction).
+Hex dissection tip improves on the existing methodology for FUE (Follicular Unit Excision).
 Dr. Harris won the prestigious Golden Follicle Award in 2014, awarded to one hair surgeon annually throughout the world, due in part to this groundbreaking invention.

 A tough, fibrous protein that is a key structural material of skin, hair and finger nails.